mcollatz/ConsensusPrime/README.md

 ## System Requirements

-The pipeline is developed and testet for Linux (20.04).
+The pipeline is developed and testet for:
+Linux 20.04
+Mafft 7.453
+Primer3 2.5.0

 On the hardware side, the alignments with mafft are the bottleneck.
 The length and number of sequences play a decisive role.
 Alignments with a few hundred sequences of moderate length can be calculated in a few seconds to minutes even on simple laptops.
+Larger alignments require a system with more RAM.

+The processing time of the sample dataset is about 15 sec on a laptop with Intel(R) Core(TM) i7-10750H CPU @ 2.60GHz and 16 GB RAM.

 ## Installation & Dependencies
 Install Python3.8 in miniconda. https://docs.conda.io/en/latest/miniconda.html